MissAvria107/Azurin.Optimizer/README.md

 ## About

-A batch file that has been tried to have the best and safest tweaks to optimize your Windows for games and daily uses so that you have less latency and higher fps.
+A batch file that aims to improve FPS, reduce input lag and optimize network performance for games and daily uses to have a better system response so that you don't waste your time

 ## Download